 - GMS BI 751 A1, Biochemistry/Cell Biology (6 cr, Fall) (or equivalent)

 Waiving requirements: Students may petition the curriculum committee to waive requirements if they have had equivalent coursework as an undergraduate, although it will not reduce the 32 credit hour requirement for completion of the MS.

-Electives may be selected from the many course offerings in GMS according to individual interests and goals (after consulting with your advisor).
-Students focusing on nutritional epidemiology should select more advanced courses in statistics (e.g. CI 671) and epidemiology in consultation with their advisor.
+Electives: Electives may be selected from the many course offerings in GMS according to individual interests and goals (after consulting with your advisor).
+Students focusing on nutritional epidemiology should select more advanced courses in epidemiology and biostatistics (e.g. CI 671) in consultation with their advisor.
 Similarly, students focusing on metabolism should select electives in biochemistry, molecular biology, genetics/genomics, and physiology.